findthemasks/findthemasks/getting_started.md

 $ npm run dev
 ```

+#### Running in docker

+Requirements:
+* docker
+* docker-compose

+Two very simple steps:
+1. Run `docker-compose build`
+2. Run `docker-compose up`

+This starts Find The Masks server in a docker container using nodemon and mounts this directory to the container.

+If you make any changes to the code and save them, nodemon automatically detects them and restarts node server that runs in the container.

-Then you can open http://localhost:8080/ (or http://local.findthemasks.com:8080) in your browser.
+Then you can open http://localhost:3000/ (or http://local.findthemasks.com:3000) in your browser.
 If everything is working you should be able to see the dynamically populated "List of Donation Sites"

 ### `data.json`